Japanese Knotweed (Polygonum cuspidatum): Benefits, Uses, Dosage, and Safety in Herbal Medicine

 Dosage and Administration

-The recommended dosage of Japanese Knotweed for herbal use typically ranges from 1 to 3 grams of dried root per day, either in capsule form or as a decoction, though it is important to consult a qualified healthcare provider before use.
+The standard dose of Japanese Knotweed for herbal use typically ranges from 1 to 3 grams of dried root per day.

 Safety, Side Effects, and Contraindications